It takes more than just a great line up to create a truly exceptional music festival.

-Location is king in this crop of European and North African festivals.
-Book tickets and you’ll find yourself roaming everything from an geodome-bearing island to the ruins of a former prison and a volcanic chamber.
+Location is king at this crop of European and North American events, where you’ll find yourself roaming everything from a 15th-century castle to a former industrial steelworks and even a volcanic chamber.

 Spanish staple Primavera returns to Barcelona’s sea-facing Parc Del Forum in early June to showcase breaking artists and globally-renowned names.
 Venues include the Herzog & De Meuron-designed Forum building (home to Museu Blau) and two stages set beneath the dramatic solar pergola (also a functioning photovoltaic power station).
 The party continues in the Raval neighbourhood of the architecturally-blessed city, with the Centre de Cultura Contemporània de Barcelona inviting acts into its courtyard.

-Three days of mythologically-inspired, carbon-neutral festivities take place across manmade and natural spaces – in the city and beyond – all under the 24 hour sunlight.
+Three days of mythologically-inspired, carbon-neutral festivities take place across manmade and natural spaces – in Reykjavík and beyond – all under the 24-hour sunlight.
 Partygoers can venture beneath the surface of Europe’s second largest glacier, or step into a volcano’s magma chamber some 400-ft beneath the earth for two intimate gigs.

 Colours of Ostrava

-One for the techno-heads, Croatian festival Moondance is celebrating its 5th anniversary this year and its bumper birthday bash promises a stellar cast of underground techno artists and after-parties.
-As with previous years, Moondance is taking up residence at a15th-century castle on the UNESCO protected island city of Trogir.
+One for the techno-heads, Croatian festival Moondance is now in its 6th edition and brings together a stellar cast of underground techno artists and after-parties.
+As with previous years, Moondance is taking up residence at a 15th-century castle on the UNESCO protected island city of Trogir.
 As well as the main arena, the fun spills onto the water via boat parties and spreads amongst the Renaissance, Baroque and Romanesque buildings of the municipality.

 End of the Road